Estrom636/Esp32-Weather-Clock/README.md

   So 1 hour is 3600 seconds, this only take effect if Daylight Saving Time is in efect.

 ## Discord
+### Version 11 and 12
   A weblink for the server channel will be needed.
 The first slash of numbers in the CHANNEL_ID, and the last section is the TOKEN.
 For more information and examples go to https://github.com/usini/usini_discord_webhook.
+### Version 13 and later
+  First you will need to create a Discord Bot.
+To create the bot you will need to go to your developer page, then applications.
+Now create a new applications, go to bot and then reset the token, after reseting this will need to be save for your code and added to BOT_TOKEN in the code.\
+  To add the bot to your discord server go to OAuth2 page on the developers applications page.
+To create the link you need to select bot in the OAuth2 URL Generator, then the permitions that you want easiest is to just fo with Administrator.
+Finaly copy the Generated URL into your web browers and follow the steps.\
+  One final thing is you will need to get the channel id from what ever channel you are adding the clock to.
+This can done by right clicking on the channel and clicking Copy Channel ID.

 ## Weather and Alerts